nRF24/RF24/docs/atxmega.md

 @note The millisecond functionality is based on the TCE0 so don't use these pins as IO.

 @note The operating frequency of the uC is 32MHz.
-If you have a different frequency, change the TCE0 registers appropriatly in function `__start_timer()` in **compatibility.c** file for your frequency.
+If you have a different frequency, change the TCE0 registers appropriately in function `__start_timer()` in **compatibility.c** file for your frequency.